virtual-designer/furry-waddle/README.md

 # Furry Waddle
-Furry Waddle is a Clock That is Made With HTML, CSS &amp; JavaScript.
+Furry Waddle is a Digital Clock That is Made With HTML, CSS &amp; JavaScript.
 TimeZone Feature is Also Available.

 __Support My Work By Starring This Repository on Github.__